-- 1. Locate the file "Web Performance Analyzer.lax" in the directory where you installed the program. - 2.
+- 1. Locate the file "Load Engine.lax" in the directory where you installed the program. - 2.
 Create a backup copy of the file. - 3.
-Edit the file and change these lines to specify the desired memory amount:
+Edit the file with a plain-text editor and locate the lines:

-lax.nl.java.option.java.heap.size.initial=100M lax.nl.java.option.java.heap.size.max=100M
+lax.nl.java.option.java.heap.size.initial=200M lax.nl.java.option.java.heap.size.max=200M

-The values are the initial and maximum amount of memory that Web Performance Analyzer is allowed to use.
+4. Change the "200" in each line to the desired amount (in MB) of memory to use, and save the file.
+The values are the initial and maximum amount of memory that Web Performance Load Tester is allowed to use.
 You may increase it up to the maximum value of free memory you have available on your computer.